Campus Recruitment 2.0: Engaging Emerging Tech Talent Hiring Strategies

 Host Skill-Based Hackathons, Coding Challenges, and Case Competitions

 Top students are looking for challenges that stretch their skills.
-Hosting hackathons, coding competitions, or technical case challenges is a smart way to engage them in a way that feels exciting, not transactional.
+Hosting hackathons, coding competitions, or technical case challenges is a smart way to engage them in a way that feels exciting and not transactional.

 Showcase Growth Stories and Career Journeys

 Emerging tech talent wants to know what happens after they accept your offer.
-Career growth isn’t a bonus for them—it’s the expectation.
+Career growth is not a bonus; it is the expectation.

 Share real stories of former interns who became team leads, developers who transitioned into product roles, or junior engineers who are now leading projects.
 Use blog posts, LinkedIn features, or short video spotlights to tell these stories authentically.